-Interstate 691 was envisioned as part of a planned 40-mile expressway from Southington to Willimantic, via Meriden, Middletown, and Marlborough.
+Interstate 691 is part of what was envisioned as a 40-mile freeway from Southington to Willimantic, via Meriden, Middletown, and Marlborough.
 Part of US 6A since 1941, the surface route along these towns, mostly two lanes wide, became state route 66 in 1968.

 In 1959, in response to a state General Assembly Public Act, a location study was done for the relocation of US 6A between future I-84 in Southington to 1/2 mile east of the town line in Middlefield.
 In August and September of that year, public hearings were held, and the corridor was approved.

-In 1963, the state announced plans for a 40-mile US 6A expressway, four to six lanes wide, from Cheshire to Willimantic via Middletown.
+In 1963, the state announced plans for a 40-mile US 6A freeway, four to six lanes wide, from Cheshire to Willimantic via Middletown.

 The first portion of future I-691 opened in 1966, from Broad Street (US 5) easterly to I-91 (the roadway continued to the end of today's Route 66 expressway.)
 The expressway may have been signed US 6A for a few years, but by 1968 was signed state route 66.
 Provisions were made for ramps to and from Route 15 to the north, but to this day only a 691 westbound to 15 northbound ramp is open.